-1. Ensure you have access to the AIM Lotic Webmap Group (See Step 1- Understanding

-- 2. Open the Targeted Point Request Tool found on the AGOL group page.
+- 1. Ensure you have access to the AIM Lotic Webmap Group (See Step 1- Understanding your Design and Design Management Tools). - 2.
+Open the Targeted Point Request Tool found on the AGOL group page.
 Refer to the quick start guide and tutorial video linked on the "Getting Started" tab of the tool for detailed information. - 3.
 In the form, determine if: - a.
 Your point has been previously evaluated as a part of Lotic AIM (Previous Random or Targeted points). - b.
 You can use this year's random point from your design as a targeted sample location.
 Because you assume all base points will be sampled by the end of the season there is no need to request these.
 Oversample points can be prioritized as targeted points and will be reclassified as "oversample-targeted" for data collection and implementation purposes. - c.
 A random or previously evaluated point does not fall in a desired location, if so, we recommend requesting a targeted point exactly where you want it located. - 4.
 Request the targeted point. - a.
 If the point is an oversample from the current year's design: go to the Office Evaluation Webmap, turn on the Points layer, and then mark the point as "Ready to field visit" and make notes in the 'OfficeEvalComments' that it should be sampled as a targeted location and provide the information listed below.
 Please directly contact the National AIM team to request that the 'PointType' be changed to "oversample-targeted". - b.
 If the point is a new location or previously evaluated: submit a targeted point request.
 The tool will walk you through entering the following information about your targeted point. - i.
 Click the location on the map where you want the point added. - ii.
-Reason for choosing this targeted point location. - iii.
+Provide at least 1 monitoring objective for why the location is being selected.
+You may choose up to 3 monitoring objectives if necessary.
+See Appendix 3 for a description of the different monitoring objectives options.
+Provide additional details in the subsequent text box highlighting why this targeted point location is being selected. - iii.
 If and how far the point can be moved.
 This usually depends on the reason for choosing a reach.
 A restoration reach usually can't be moved.
-If you just want a sampled reach somewhere on a specific stream, it can usually be moved to make sure the crew can sample the whole reach. - iv.
+If you just want a sampled reach somewhere on a specific stream, it can usually be moved to make sure data collectors can sample the whole reach. - iv.
 Is there a temporal constraint on when the point needs to be sampled? - v.
-Is there any other access or landowner/permittee contact information that the crew needs to access the point? - 5.
+Is there any other access or landowner/permittee contact information that data collectors need to access the point? - 5.
 New Targeted Point Requests are automatically appended to the Points layer twice a day at 9:00 AM and 3:00 PM Mountain Time.
-Once a targeted point has been appended to the Points layer, the crew will have to take their device back online to sync the newly added 'PointID' to their offline area.
+Once a targeted point has been appended to the Points layer, data collectors will have to take their device back online to sync the newly added 'PointID' to their offline area.
 Users can see if their requests have been processed and appended to the Points layer using the "Status Information" tab in the tool.